Data Aggregation in Tableau

-This aggregation is not available for the following types of workbooks:
+This aggregation isn’t available for the following types of workbooks:

-If you are connected to a workbook that uses of one of these types, Count (Distinct) is unavailable and Tableau shows the message ‘Requires extract’.
+If you’re connected to a workbook that uses of one of these types, Count (Distinct) is unavailable and Tableau shows the message "Requires extract".
 To use this aggregation, extract your data.
 See Extract Your Data.

 Returns all records in the underlying data source.
 To disaggregate all measures in the view, select Aggregate Measures from the Analysis menu (to clear the check mark).

 Tableau allows you to view data in disaggregated form (relational databases only).
-When data are disaggregated, you can view all of the individual rows of your data source.
+When data are disaggregated, you can view the individual rows of your data source.
 For example, after discovering that the sum of sales for rubber bands is $14,600, you might want to see the distribution of individual sales transactions.
-To answer this question, you need to create a view that shows individual rows of data.
-That is, you need to disaggregate the data (see How to Disaggregate Data).
+To answer this question, you must create a view that shows individual rows of data.
+That is, you must disaggregate the data (see How to Disaggregate Data).
 Another way to look at disaggregated data is to view the underlying data for all or part of a view.
 For more details, see View Underlying Data.

 You can also define custom aggregations as described in Aggregate Functions in Tableau(Link opens in a new window).
-Depending on the type of data view you create, Tableau will apply these aggregations at the appropriate level of detail.
-For example, Tableau will apply the aggregation to individual dimension members (the average delivery time in the East region), all members in a given dimension (the average delivery time in the East, West and Central regions), or groups of dimensions (the sum of sales for all regions and for all markets).
+Depending on the type of data view you create, Tableau applies these aggregations at the appropriate level of detail.
+For example, Tableau applies the aggregation to individual dimension members (the average delivery time in the East region), all members in a given dimension (the average delivery time in the East, West and Central regions), or groups of dimensions (the sum of sales for all regions and for all markets).

-You can set the default aggregation for any measure that is not a calculated field that itself contains an aggregation, such as
+You can set the default aggregation for any measure that isn’t a calculated field that itself contains an aggregation, such as

 AVG([Discount]).
 A default aggregation is a preferred calculation for summarising a continuous or discrete field.
 The default aggregation is automatically used when you drag a measure to a view.